Darius III: Alexander's campaign

+Darius III was successfully able to corner Alexander and pin him at the gates of Issus, Despite catching the Macedonians by surprise and holding a significant numerical advantage, Darius's army was outflanked after the collapse of the Persian left flank.
+Eventually, Darius was forced to exit the field.
+Rather than a simple act of cowardice as portrayed by pro-Macedonian Greek sources like Arrian, modern historians note that Darius's withdrawal from the field was a calculated tactical necessity to prevent his capture or death, which would have ended the empire's resistance immediately.
+However, his sudden departure caused the remaining Persian lines to break and allowed Alexander to capture the royal baggage train—including Darius's family—virtually intact.
+Darius subsequently attempted to negotiate the release of his family through diplomatic correspondence, though Alexander refused unless Darius acknowledged him as the supreme ruler of Asia.

 Circumstances were more in Darius's favor at the Battle of Gaugamela in 331 BC.
 He had a good number of troops who had been organized on the battlefield properly, he had the support of the armies of several of his satraps, and the ground on the battlefield was almost perfectly even, so as not to impede movement of his scythed chariots.
 Despite all these beneficial factors, he still fled the battle before any victor had been decided and deserted his experienced commanders as well as one of the largest armies ever assembled.
 Another source accounts that when Darius perceived the fierce attack of Alexander, as at Issus he turned his chariot around, and was the first to flee, once again abandoning all of his soldiers and his property to be taken by Alexander.
 Many Persian soldiers died that day, so many in fact that after the battle the casualties of his forces ensured that Darius would never again raise an imperial army.
 Darius then fled to Ecbatana and attempted to raise a third army, while Alexander took possession of Babylon, Susa, and the Persian capital at Persepolis.
 Darius reportedly offered all of his empire west of the Euphrates River to Alexander in exchange for peace several times, each time denied by Alexander against the advice of his senior commanders.
 Alexander could have declared victory after the capture of Persepolis, but he instead decided to pursue Darius.